Ashley Benson & Cara Delevingne Relationship Becomes Instagram Official

 Everybody knows that no relationship is cemented until it becomes Instagram official.
 After months of relentless speculation, Ashley Benson appears to have done just that.

-On Monday, the Pretty Little Liars took to Cara Delevingne’s comment section of an Instagram post and wrote: “Mine.”
+On Monday, the Pretty Little Liars star took to Cara Delevingne’s comment section of an Instagram post and wrote: “Mine.”
 Below the comment, the actress added, “I can see your” with three sushi emoji and also commented again with the poop emoji, as People reported.

-In the photo, Delevingne, 26, is posing in a semi-sheer shiny gold mini dress featuring sheer and metallic gold stripes, the same dress she wore to the 2018 Toronto International Film Festival for the premiere of the duo’s new film, Her Smell.
+In the photo, Delevingne, 26, is posing in a semi-sheer, shiny gold mini dress featuring translucent and metallic gold stripes in unison — the same dress she wore to the 2018 Toronto International Film Festival for the premiere of the duo’s new film, Her Smell.

 The model is looking away from the camera as she clutches the hem of her mini dress.

-Benson, 26, and Delevinge reportedly fell in love while on the set of Her Smell, the cast of which they both joined in May, the same month the two started being spotted together, according to Cosmopolitan.
+Benson, 26, and Delevinge, also 26, reportedly fell in love while on the set of Her Smell, the cast of which they both joined in May.
+This is the same month that the two started being spotted together, according to Cosmopolitan.
 The duo was seen leaving a Lauryn Hill concert together at the Apollo Theatre in New York on May 1, giving rise to the relationship rumors.

 After that outing, Benson and Delevingne began to be seen together on a regular basis, but both evaded questions about their relationship.
-In mid-August, Benson and Delevingne were photographed kissing after they landed at London’s Heathrow Airport, which intensified the rumors and interest in their relationship, People reported at the time.
+In mid-August, Benson and Delevingne were photographed kissing after they landed at London’s Heathrow Airport — which intensified the rumors and interest in their relationship — People reported at the time.

 The photos also revealed Benson was wearing a necklace with a “C” initial on it, leading fans to speculate that it stood for Cara, as the Daily Mail noted.